NickBot-dev/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Login to the Domain Controller, also known as DC-1, and install Active Directory Domain Services.
-Promote as a DC: Setup a new forest as mydomain.com (can be anything).
-Restart and then log back into DC-1 as user: mydomain.com\labuser.
+- Login to the Domain Controller Virtual Machine, also known as DC-1, and install Active Directory Domain Services.
+Promote as a Domain Controller: Setup a new forest as "mydomain.com" (can be anything).
+Restart and then log back into DC-1 as user: "mydomain.com\labuser".
 - Step 2
 - Step 3
 - Step 4